 Of course, you can hardly blame them if they make the mistake of eating it right out of the package, as though it’s a finished product.

 Tofu doesn’t really have a lot of flavor of its own, as it’s designed to absorb other flavors.
 It’s for that very reason, however, that tofu is a super-star in the vegan kitchen.
-You can prepare it using whatever seasonings or sauces you like, and if you know how to do it right, it really is a miracle food, because it can take so many forms, from Eggless Salad and Chunks and Cutlets to Chocolate Mousse and Chocolate Cream Pie.
+You can prepare it using whatever seasonings or sauces you like, and if you know how to do it right, it can take a myriad of forms, from Eggless Salad and Chunks and Cutlets to Chocolate Mousse and Chocolate Cream Pie.

 The following recipe is for a dinner-type omelette, and it’s a great dish to serve those who are not familiar with vegan food.
 It’s also incredibly easy to make.
 To make a more simple version (such as for breakfast), just prepare the tofu on its own, skipping the vegetable sauté step.

 Once you’re confident with this recipe, try it out with some different variations – you can use just about any veggies in the sauté, or try a handful of grated vegan cheese to really give it some delicious flavor.
 Another alternative is to shape the batter into burger patties, and you can even serve them on a bun.

 If you’re only making a small amount, and you’d prefer not to turn on the oven, try using a non-stick pan.

 8-9 mushrooms, sliced

 2 medium-sized zucchini, diced

 2 lbs.
 (4 C.) medium-firm organic tofu, rinsed & drained

 2 T. tahini